axiom-crypto/axiom-sdk-core/README.md

 await qb.append({blockNumber: 17090217, address: UNI_V2_ADDR, slot: 1});
 ```

 The `append` function will validate the value at the slot.
-If the slot value is
+If you attempt to read from a slot at an account that has not yet been created, an error will be thrown.

 Call the QueryBuilder's `build` function to generate the `keccakQueryResponse`, `queryHash`, and `query` calldata for the Axiom contract function: